-We neither require nor perform a formal credit investigation for the approval of the lease-to-own transaction through our Acima virtual offerings and on-site locations, although we do rely on certain information from consumer reporting agencies as part of our decisioning process that may constitute a "consumer report" under applicable law.
+We neither require nor perform a formal credit investigation for the approval of the lease-to-own transaction through our Acima virtual offerings and onsite locations, although we do rely on certain information from consumer reporting agencies as part of our decisioning process that may constitute a "consumer report" under applicable law.
 We use a proprietary automated process to confirm certain customer information for approval of the lease purchase agreement.
 We believe our lease-to-own solutions within the Acima segment are beneficial for both the retailer and the consumer.
 The retailer captures more sales and reduces their payment risk because we buy the merchandise directly from them.
 We believe consumers also benefit from our Acima model because they are able to obtain the products they want and need without the necessity of relying on credit to finance a purchase.
 We generally pay the retail price for merchandise purchased from our retail partners and subsequently leased to the customer.
 Through certain retail partners, we offer our customers the option to obtain ownership of the product at or slightly above the full retail price if they pay within 90 days.
 In some cases, the retailer provides us a rebate on the cost of the merchandise if the customer exercises this 90-day option.

 Our Acima operating model is highly agile and dynamic given our virtual offerings and our ability to open and close staffed and unstaffed locations quickly and efficiently.
 Generally, our Acima staffed locations consist of an area with a computer, desk and chairs.
 We occupy the space without charge by agreement with each retailer.
-In our virtual locations, transactions are initiated through an electronic portal accessible by retail partners on their store computers, on our retail partners' ecommerce sites or through our Acima ecosystem including the Acima mobile application.
+In our virtual locations, transactions are initiated through an electronic portal accessible by retail partners on their store computers, on our retail partners' e-commerce sites or through our Acima direct to consumer offerings including the Acima mobile application.
 Accordingly, capital expenditures with respect to new Acima locations are minimal.

 Acima relies on our third-party retail partners to deliver merchandise leased by the customer.
 Such third-party retail partners typically charge us a fee for delivery, which we pass on to the customer.
-In the event the customer returns rented merchandise, we pick it up at no additional charge.
+In the event the customer returns rented merchandise, we pick it up at no additional charge or provide other return options.
 Most merchandise returned from an Acima lease-to-own transaction is subsequently donated or offered for rental at one of our Rent-A-Center Business stores.
+Our Acima segment comprised approximately 50% of our consolidated net revenues for the year ended December 31, 2022.